QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 For example, consider the accident verification of a car in an auto insurance.
 Many car manufractuers possess telematics data or/and autonomous driving data.
 Those data can be used to identify an accident after processed by a machine learning model and update the status in the blockchain.
 It generates new revenue stream for the companies and cause no privacy issue.

-The second group of new market players can be considered as the equivalency of financial market service providers.
-Traditionally, insurers possess the information to calculate the quote for insureds.
+The second group of new market players can be very similar to financial market service providers.
+Traditionally, insurers possess the information to calculate the premium for insureds.
+When both insureds and insurers are individuals in FIX, no side has enough information about premium, reserve and policy portfolio selection.
+For premium and reserve, insureds and insurers could request for extra consulting service from insurance experts, individuals or corporates, subject to regulation.

+For policy protfolio selection, it is like stock portfolio selection.
+Insurers need extra information to decide which insurance policy to insure and what is the optimal portion to invest.
+There will be the need for insurance brokerage

 ### Credit Provider